Espro Travel Press Review

 For you coffee geeks who want it all, check out the ESPRO P1, a unique French press that serves up one of the better tasting brews of our entire test suite.

-Brewing with the Espro is slightly more involved than a typical French press, but not by much.
+Brewing with the ESPRO is slightly more involved than a typical French press, but not by much.
 The double filter must be fitted together correctly, either by itself or with a paper filter between each piece.
-From there it's the same as any other press — add your grounds, add some water, stir, cap it, and wait.
-Pressing the plunger on this device takes more muscle than most other presses because it is a tight fit that fully separates the grinds and completely stops extraction.
+From there, it's the same as any other press — add your grounds, add some water, stir, cap it, and wait.
+Pressing the plunger on this device takes more muscle than most other presses because it is a tight fit that entirely separates the grinds and completely stops extraction.
 Once ready, you can either pour your brew out into another mug or sip it straight from the lid — just be careful, it stays hot in there for a long time!
 You can also cap the whole thing with the leakproof lid and save it for later.
 So many options!

 One issue that came up in online customer reviews is that — despite this being a travel press — there's really no way to add cream or sugar unless you pour your brew into another vessel.
-For that reason, this is best suited for those that prefer black coffee, though you could add sugar in with the grounds and just steep it all together.
+For that reason, this is best suited for those who prefer black coffee, though you could add sugar in with the grounds and steep it all together.

 Ease of Use

 As mentioned above, this brewer is a little bit more involved than a standard French press.
 But, as with any system, once you learn the ropes, it's completely straightforward.